-- 1. Witnesses shall be provided with an attendance allowance as compensation for wages, earnings and time lost as a result of testifying.
-Witnesses shall not be required to submit a request or any supporting documentation in order to receive the attendance allowance. - 2.
+- 1. Witnesses as defined in regulation 79, sub-regulation 3, and accompanying support persons may be provided with an attendance allowance as compensation for wages, earnings and time lost as a result of their absence from their place of residence for the purpose of testifying.
+These Witnesses and accompanying support persons shall not be required to submit a request or any supporting documentation in order to receive the attendance allowance. - 2.
 The daily minimum wage rate shall be determined by dividing: - (a) The annual salary of the staff of the Court at the General Services, step 1 level 1 in the country in which the witness is residing at the time he or she testifies; by - (b) The number of days per year. - 3.
 The attendance allowance shall be calculated by multiplying: - (a) A percentage rate of the daily minimum wage rate applicable for the staff of the Court in the country in which the witness is residing at the time he or she testifies.
 The percentage shall be determined by the Registrar and shall be reviewed annually.
-The Registrar shall publish yearly on the website of the Court the table of the rate of attendance allowance; by - (b) The number of days the witness is required at the seat of the Court or where proceedings are held, including travel days.
+The Registrar shall publish yearly on the website of the Court the table of the rate of attendance allowance. - (b) The number of days the witness is required at the seat of the Court or where proceedings are held, including travel days.
 For the purpose of calculating the attendance allowance, a part of a day used in connection with testifying shall be considered a full day.